sujit-kumar11/Wether-demo/README.md

 # Wether-demo
-this is my  first Git Reposetory
+This is my  first Git Reposetory
+Author - sujit kumar